Invariant parameterization and turbulence modeling on the beta-plane: Conservative invariant parameterizations

-for each~$m=1,\dots,M$ and $a=1,\dots,q$, where $\mathop{{\sf E}^a}\nolimits$ is the Euler operator associated with the dependent variable~$u^a$, ${\sf E}^a f=\sum_{\alpha}(-\DD)^\alpha f_{u^a_\alpha}$.
-Splitting Eqs.~\eqref{eq:ConditionForConservativeParameterizations} with respect to derivatives of~$u$ wherever this is possible, one constructs the system of determining equations with respect to~$\theta$, which should be solved in order to derive the corresponding conservative invariant parameterizations.

-As the direct computation is too cumbersome, we use some heuristic arguments and look for a diffusion ansatz for the barotropic vorticity equation on the beta-plane which satisfies the following relevant and valuable conditions: \begin{itemize}\itemsep=0ex \item It is invariant with respect to the entire maximal Lie invariance pseudogroup~$G_1$ of Eq.~\eqref{eq:VorticityEquation}. \item The subgrid-scale term or, more generally, the sink term to be represented is a differential function of the vorticity. \item This expression is as similar as possible to the hyperviscosity term~\eqref{eq:NonInvariantHyperdiffusion}. \item And, last but not least, the parameterization is conservative.
-More precisely, it possesses all the conservation laws of Eq.~\eqref{eq:VorticityEquation} with zero-order characteristics. \end{itemize} An example of such a parameterization is given by
+As the direct computation is too cumbersome, we use some heuristic arguments and look for a diffusion ansatz for the barotropic vorticity equation on the beta-plane that satisfies the following relevant and valuable conditions: \begin{itemize}\itemsep=0ex \item It is invariant with respect to the entire maximal Lie invariance pseudogroup~$G_1$ of Eq.~\eqref{eq:VorticityEquation}. \item The subgrid-scale term or, more generally, the sink term to be represented is a differential function of the vorticity~$\zeta$ (namely, a polynomial depending only on derivatives of~$\zeta$ with respect to the space variables~$x$ and~$y$). \item This expression is as similar as possible to the hyperviscosity term~\eqref{eq:non-invariantHyperdiffusion}. \item And, last but not least, the parameterization is conservative.
+More precisely, it possesses all the conservation laws of Eq.~\eqref{eq:VorticityEquation} with zero-order characteristics. \end{itemize} The second point guarantees the invariance of the corresponding diffusion ansatz under all transformations from~$G_1$ that do not involve scalings.
+In order to provide the scale invariance, we should just balance the scaling weights of derivatives of~$\zeta$ in the diffusion term.
+Moreover, these derivatives should be composed in such a way that allows integrating by parts in order to represent the diffusion term multiplied by an arbitrary zero-order conservation-law characteristic of Eq.~\eqref{eq:VorticityEquation} in conserved form.
+An example of such a parameterization is given by